Diversity in the Workplace: Part II

 In this post, the second of three posts on diversity in the workplace, we examine how last week’s Supreme Court ruling on gay marriage will impact organizations in states where gay marriage is now legal for the first time and further examine how organizations can prepare their HR staff for the pending changes.

 Last week, two years after the Supreme Court first voted to strike down DOMA (the Defense of Marriage Act), the Supreme Court reinforced its support for gay marriage.
-Diversity in the Workplace: Part IIPrior to last week’s ruling, gay marriage was already legal in 37 states and the District of Columbia.
+Prior to last week’s ruling, gay marriage was already legal in 37 states and the District of Columbia.
 For workplaces in “holdout states” (states that chose not to follow the 2013 ruling), however, the impact of last week’s Supreme Court decision is significant.
 First, it will set in motion a myriad of changes to the structure of benefits packages for married gay and lesbian employees.
 Second, it means that whether or not one’s human resources staff are for or against marriage equality, they will now be expected to process benefits for gay and lesbian employees and their families.
 For this reason, organizations in the “holdout states” are being advised to take immediate steps to prepare for the change.

 Review Existing HR Policies and Benefits Forms